Assistant Project Scientist

 University of California, Irvine

-Please submit a letter of interest, curriculum vitae which should include a record of research experience, and the names of three references by November 19, 2018, to: https://recruit.ap.uci.edu/apply/JPF05036.
+Please submit a letter of interest and curriculum vitae which should include a record of research experience and the names of three references before July 3, 2020, to https://recruit.ap.uci.edu/JPF06134.